ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 * Recommended HTTP status code: N/A
 * Reference: \[this document\]

-The "about:blank" URI {{RFC6694}}, when used as a problem type, indicates that the problem has no additional semantics beyond that of the HTTP status code.
+The "about:blank" URI {{ABOUT}}, when used as a problem type, indicates that the problem has no additional semantics beyond that of the HTTP status code.

 When "about:blank" is used, the title SHOULD be the same as the recommended HTTP status phrase for that code (e.g., "Not Found" for 404, and so on), although it MAY be localized to suit client preferences (expressed with the Accept-Language request header).